GodBoii/Delta-exchange-option-trade/backend/news_agent/README.md

 This is an isolated, read-only prototype.
 It is not imported by the Delta FastAPI application or the Binance collector and has no trading tools.

-The runtime uses one Agno agent.
-Agno handles tool calls, structured output, session persistence, and PostgreSQL table creation.
+The runtime uses deterministic evidence collection followed by one Agno synthesis agent.
+Agno handles the native Markdown response, session persistence, and PostgreSQL table creation.

 ## Capabilities

 - General web and news search through Agno `WebSearchTools` and DDGS.
-- Bounded BeautifulSoup article extraction with title, publisher, dates, canonical URL, readable text, and image metadata.
+- BeautifulSoup article extraction with title, publisher, dates, canonical URL, readable text, and image metadata.
 - Multi-article evidence dossiers for corroboration and contradiction checks.
 - News image search and article image extraction with source-page provenance.
 - Transparent domain classification for official and established sources.
-- Pydantic-validated `NewsAnalysisReport` output when the model follows the prompted schema.
+- Native model-authored Markdown output with clickable source links; no JSON or structured-output schema is forced.
 - Persistent Agno sessions in Supabase PostgreSQL through `PostgresDb`.
 - SSRF protections that block localhost, private/reserved addresses, credentials, and nonstandard ports.